Dazaifu shrine - Fukuoka Travel Guide

 Muji Store in Can City Hakata

 Broadway shows are pretty much a thing here at the Canal City.
-It’s Fukuoka’s largest shopping complex where you’ll find hotels, movie theater, amusement centers, and the famous Ramen Stadium.
+It’s Fukuoka’s largest shopping complex, where you’ll find hotels, a movie theater, amusement centers, and the famous Ramen Stadium.
 Plus!
 Shopping here is free of tax!

 Business Hours: